Zag-Research/Zag-Smalltalk/Documentation/Interpreter.md

  2. look up the selector symbol in C's `methodDict`
  3. if found, the value of the lookup is the method code - call it
  4. if not found and C has a superclass, set C to the superclass and continue at 2
- 5. the method is not found, so create a Message object and go back to 1 with the selector set to `doesNotUnderstand:` - we're guaranteed to find something on this go-round because `Object` implements `doesNotUnderstand:`.
+ 5. the method is not found, so create a Message object, set C to the class of the target and go back to 2 with the selector set to `doesNotUnderstand:` - we're guaranteed to find something on this go-round because `Object` implements `doesNotUnderstand:`.

 This is not the whole story for 2 reasons:
  1. Some messages such as `ifTrue:ifFalse:` and `whileTrue:` and related messages are recognized by the compiler, and are turned into conditional byte code sequences.